kistanovdev/kistanovdev.github.io/_posts/2024-09-27-patchfiles-and-git.md

 In git, I prefer the following workflow:

 - keep history as linear as possible because nobody cares or wants to see your "fix typo" git comment
-- always rebase on top of existing changes and squash if you cannot
+- always rebase on top of existing changes and squash if you cannot clean up the history

 However, I had a fortune of working on a very large project of upgrading java infrastucture.
 One